phlipper/pinboard_api/README.md

 * ~~[posts/add](https://pinboard.in/api#posts_add) - add a new bookmark~~
 * [posts/delete](https://pinboard.in/api#posts_delete) - delete an existing bookmark

-_Note: The instance method is `#destroy` and the class method is `.delete`.
-There is a method conflict with `#delete` on the instance somewhere that I was not able to decipher so I chose this convention instead._

 ```ruby
 post = PinboardApi::Post.find(href: "https://pinboard.in/u:phlipper").first
 post.destroy